 When evangelizing, some people will push in and claim the resurrection is impossible.
 Yet, the evidence for Christ’s resurrection is indisputable beyond a reasonable doubt.

-8. Evangelism’s Unbelievable Message: Salvation Comes Only by God’s Grace and is Free
+8. Evangelism’s Unbelievable Message: Salvation Comes Only by God’s Grace that is Freely Given

 Grace is an often misunderstood word.
 In this instance, it means that God freely offers you a gift of salvation that you have not earned and do not deserve.
 While it costs you nothing, it came at a high cost to Jesus.